Cedar Point Campground

 • Camping is permitted at designated (numbered) sites only.
 A maximum of 8 people are allowed per campsite.
 An adult, 18 years or older, must occupy the site.

-• Visitors with boats, or travelling to the campground by water, must park in the Day Use parking lot or the designated shoreline parking, and be required to purchase a vehicle pass of $7.00.
+• Visitors with boats, or traveling to the campground by water, must park in the Day Use parking lot or the designated shoreline parking, and be required to purchase a vehicle pass of $10.00.

 • No washing of campers, vehicles, or boats is allowed in the campground.